Skip to content

 Circumstances for Strategy Discussions

-• New referrals indicating significant harm.
+• New referrals indicating a child has suffered or is likely to suffer significant harm.

 • Children moving into the area with existing Child Protection Plans.